-Democrats were dealt another setback on Wednesday when the Senate parliamentarian rejected their second proposal to include green cards for millions of undocumented immigrants as part of their $3.5 trillion spending plan.
+Democrats were dealt another setback on Thursday when the Senate parliamentarian rejected their third proposal to include immigration provisions in their $1.75 trillion spending plan.

-In August, Senate Democrats made a case for including a pathway to legal permanent status in their spending bill, arguing that providing green cards to 8 million immigrants would have a significant impact on federal spending, revenue, and debt.
-The filibuster-proof plan was seen by many as the only chance Congress has to pass meaningful immigration reform before the midterm elections.
+The plan was seen by many as the only chance Congress has to pass meaningful immigration reform before the midterm elections.

 Earlier this year, President Biden included a pathway to citizenship for 11 million undocumented immigrants as part of his immigration agenda, but so far his efforts have been thwarted by stalled bipartisan talks in Congress.